802.1X is an IEEE standard protocol that prevents unauthorized devices from gaining access to the network.

 In the traditional data center design, inter-subnet forwarding is provided by a centralized router, where traffic traverses across the network to a centralized routing node and back again to its final destination.
 In a large multi-tenant data center environment this operational model can lead to inefficient use of bandwidth and sub-optimal forwarding.

-Administrative Groups (AG) provide a way to associate certain attributes or policies with links, enabling network administrators to control the routing decisions based on specific criteria.
+Administrative Groups (AG) provide a way to associate certain attributes or policies with connections between nodes , enabling network administrators to control the routing decisions based on specific criteria.
 Extended Administrative Groups (EAG) are an extension of AG which allow a larger range of admin groups to be utilized for various Traffic Engineering (TE) purposes within a network.
+EAGs are defined in a new sub-TLV for IS-IS link attributes, separate to AGs, however they are considered as one within EOS.
+The EAG feature in EOS allows the range of administrative color to be increased from 0-31 to 0-127.

 EOS supports the ability to match on a single VLAN tag (example: encapsulation dot1q vlan 10) or a VLAN tag pair (example: encapsulation dot1q vlan 10 inner 20) to map matching packets to an interface.
 In this case, the encapsulation string is considered consumed by the mapped interface before forwarding, which means that the tags are effectively removed from the incoming packet for the purposes of any downstream forwarding.